neuefische/web-exercises/sessions/backend-create/products/README.md

 ### Prepare your Database

-If you have not done so, use MongoDB Compass to create a database:
+If you have not done so, use MongoDB Atlas to create a database:

 - the database should be called `fish-shop`,
 - there should be two collections: `products` and `reviews`,